Belarusian Greek Catholic Church: Overseas

-Belarusian Greek Catholics abroad, numbering about 2,000, were under the care of Mitred Protopresbyter Alexander Nadson as Apostolic Visitator until his death in 2015.
-The chief centres are the Church of St Cyril of Turau and All the Patron Saints of the Belarusian People in London and parish in Antwerp (constituted in 2003).
+The chief Belarusian Greek Catholics overseas centres are the Church of St Cyril of Turau and All the Patron Saints of the Belarusian People in London and parish in Antwerp (constituted in 2003).
+Members, numbering about 2,000, were under the care of Mitred Protopresbyter Alexander Nadson as Apostolic Visitator until his death in 2015.

 A parish in Chicago, that of Christ the Redeemer, existed from 1955 to 2003.
-It was founded by John Chrysostom Tarasevich and was served by Deacon Vasili von Burman; the noted historian of the Russian Greek Catholic Church.
+It was founded by John Chrysostom Tarasevich and was served by Deacon Vasili von Burman, a noted historian of the Russian Greek Catholic Church.
 Christ the Redeemer was later the home parish of Uladzimir (Vladimir) Tarasevich until his death, after which it was administered by the local Latin Catholic ordinary, who appointed first Joseph Cirou and then John Mcdonnell as administrators.
-On 7 September 1996, the parish had seen the ordination of Prince Michael Huskey, EOHS as the first Belarusian deacon in the United States.
+On 7 September 1996, the parish had seen the ordination of Prince Michael Huskey EOHS as the first Belarusian deacon in the United States.
 Michael served in the parish until it was closed by Cardinal Francis George, Archbishop of Chicago, on 20 July 2003.